Big changes coming to the EU’s product safety regime

 The proposed Regulation also attempts to increase the effectiveness and consistency of market surveillance and product recalls in EU Member States through the following measures:

 A timeline for any implementation of the Proposal is uncertain, as it will still need to pass through the legislative process.
 This is not a certainty given the legislative setbacks previous proposals of this type have experienced before.
-Stakeholders can to the European Commission until 31 August 2021.
+Stakeholders can provide feedback on the Proposal to the European Commission until 31 August 2021.

 Following Brexit, the UK is not obliged to implement any of these proposals should they be finalised.
 However, the UK government is currently carrying out its own review of the UK product safety regime with responses to the public consultation expected to be published shortly.